daob/Measurement-error-models/chapter1.md

 attachments :
   slides_link : http://jpsmonline.umd.edu/pluginfile.php/4810/mod_folder/content/0/SURV730-Unit-1-slides-2016-summer.pdf?forcedownload=1

---- type:NormalExercise lang:r xp:50 skills:7 key:39a225af5a
+--- type:NormalExercise lang:r xp:50 skills:7
 ## A first look at the European Social Survey data

-In the [//www.europeansocialsurvey.org/data/download.html?r=7](European Social Survey round 7), data have been collected on 28,221 European's health (among many other topics).
+In the European Social Survey round 7  [http://www.europeansocialsurvey.org/data/download.html?r=7], data have been collected on 28,221 European's health (among many other topics).
 I have downloaded and recoded some of these data.
 You have them available in the R prompt as `ess7_health`.

 This dataset has the following variables in it: